LynNor1/PaintByNumber_OCR/README.md

 Java program to scan a Nonogram .tiff and assist the user in extracting the puzzle clues using OCR.
 This program was developed on an Intel 2016 MacBook Pro using Java 8 and NetBeans 8.2.

 # Installing Tesseract OCR for Mac / Java
 Tesseract OCR is used for extracting the puzzle clues from the scanned Nonogram.
-I believe I downloaded it from SourceForge here: [SourceForge Tess4J download](https://sourceforge.net/projects/tess4j/) and do not recall having any issues getting my Java program to use it.
-The download includes the native libraries needed for the Mac as well as the Java interface.
+It seems that I have the native library installation via homebrew and the Java interface from Tess4J.
+I believe I downloaded Tess4J from SourceForge here: [SourceForge Tess4J download](https://sourceforge.net/projects/tess4j/).

 Once you download the Tess4J package, you'll see the following folders:

 - dist (contains the .jar file you need)
-- lib (contains the binaries you need for your platform)
+- lib (contains the Windows .dlls you would need)
 - nbproject
 - src
-- tessdata (contains the English training data you need)
+- tessdata (contains the English training data you need, though I used the training data installed by homebrew)
 - test

 The Tess4J folder is configured as a NetBeans project!
 In NetBeans, you can load the Tess4J folder as a project.
-Right-click on the project icon and select "Test..." to run the JUnit tests.
-If your code is having trouble finding the native DLLs, you need to add `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` for the JUnit tests to run properly.
-For your own code, you need to add `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
-(This is **NOT** working for me right now on my PC!
-And on my Mac, I didn't specify the library path at all!
-Eh?)

-In order for your code to find the Tesseract training data, also add `-DTESSDATA_PREFIX=/usr/local/Cellar/tesseract/4.1.1/share/tessdata` to your "Run" "VM Options:".
-Obviously, you need to point to your particular tessdata folder.
+In theory, you should be able to run the JUnit tests by right-clicking on the project icon and select "Test...".
+However, I could not get this to run on either my Mac or my PC, even when I added (for my PC) `-Dtest-sys-prop.java.library.path=lib/win32-x86-64` and `-Djava.library.path=lib/win32-x86-64` to the "Run" "VM Options:" in the Project Properties.
+Somehow by using homebrew on my Mac, my system can automatically find the libtesseract.dylib without my needing to do anything else.
+I'm not sure how to do the equivalent on my PC.

 Here is a quick example of how to use Tesseract OCR in Java: